Listing metadata example

 This sample shows the metadata side of a publishing package: the words that help a book get found and convert browsers into buyers.
 Alongside the manuscript and cover, KDP Builder drafts a title, subtitle, marketing description, a set of backend keywords, and category suggestions.

-The example below is for a word search book, but the same fields apply to any book type.
+The example below is for High Plains Mercy, a modern western thriller, but the same fields apply to any book type.
 Everything here is a starting draft you should review and tailor before publishing.

 Who this book type is for